hbjornoy/t-SNE-vs-LLE/README.md

 - time
 	* A part of standard Python 3.6.1
 - mpl_toolkits
-	* if it doesnt recognise module, then upgrade matplotlib with: ``pip install --upgrade matplotlib``
+	* If compiler does not recognise module, then upgrade matplotlib with: ``pip install --upgrade matplotlib``

 if you do not have pip, get pip by following these instructions:
 	* https://pip.pypa.io/en/stable/installing/